Best Pantomime Scripts for Large Casts

 Robin Hood: 14 principals and an archery competition that’s right on target

-Robin Hood is the most ensemble-hungry script in the catalogue, and that's entirely by design.
-The story is set in Sherwood Forest, which means the Outlaws, Little John, Big John, Medium John, and Not John, are named characters with personality, but behind them is an entire forest of people who need to be there for the world to feel right.
+Robin Hood is the most ensemble-hungry script we publish, by design.
+Sherwood is full of people, and the Outlaws, Little John, Big John, Medium John and Not John, are named characters with personalities of their own, not crowd.

-What makes this different from ensemble demand in other scripts is the number of distinct factions.
-The Outlaws, the Girl Guides led by Brown Owl and Snowy Owl, the Sheriff's guards, and Nottingham townsfolk each have their own costume identity and their own reason for being on stage.
-Four separate groups give you four separate briefing conversations with your ensemble, which tends to produce more purposeful performers than a single undifferentiated crowd.
+What sets it apart from the other large-cast titles is the number of distinct factions.
+The Outlaws, the Girl Guides under Brown Owl and Snowy Owl, the Sheriff's guards and the Nottingham townsfolk each have their own costume identity and their own reason to be on stage.
+Four groups means four separate briefing conversations with your ensemble, which tends to produce more purposeful performers than one undifferentiated crowd.

-Dame Wilma Scarlet is an outlaw and Girl Guide coordinator, which is a Dame job description with no precedent elsewhere in the catalogue.
-The Sheriff of Nottingham comes with two sidekicks, Bluff and Blunder, both magnificently useless.
-Robin Hood with 14 principal roles and a full ensemble is spectacular.
-Robin Hood with six people and good intentions is a different kind of challenge.
+Dame Wilma Scarlet is an outlaw and the regional coordinator for the Sherwood Forest Girl Guides, which is a Dame job description with no precedent elsewhere in our catalogue.
+The Sheriff comes with Bluff and Blunder, two sidekicks of magnificent uselessness.
+With 15 principal characters, four supporting roles and a full ensemble, Robin Hood is spectacular.
+With six people and good intentions, it is a different sort of evening.

-Peter Pan: 15 principals, three ensemble worlds, and one very small fairy
+Peter Pan: 14 principals, three ensemble worlds, and a fairy with a body double

 Snow White: 15 principals, including seven dwarves and a deeply reflective mirror

-Queen Devilia is a full-blooded villain: vain, imperious, and entirely convinced she deserves better.
-The Prince arrives in disguise as a delivery man, which gives the romantic lead a comic entry point before his identity is revealed.
-Simon and Sally, Dame Babs's son and daughter, are both gloriously dim, which makes the comedy strand a family affair from the start.
-The ensemble of townsfolk, deliverymen, and ghosts expands naturally behind the principals, and the ghost sequence in the forest is one of the more atmospherically striking set-pieces in the catalogue.
+Those seven, plus Dame Babs, Queen Devilia, Snow White, the Prince, Simon, Sally, the Narrator and the Magic Mirror, account for the full principal list.
+Devilia is a full-blooded villain: vain, imperious and entirely convinced she deserves better.
+The Prince spends most of the show disguised as a delivery man, which gives the romantic lead a comic way in before he is revealed.
+Simon and Sally, Dame Babs's son and daughter, are both gloriously dim, so the comedy runs as a family affair from the first scene.
+The ensemble of townsfolk, deliverymen and ghosts expands naturally behind them, and the UV ghost sequence in the forest is one of the more striking set pieces in the catalogue.

 Alice in Wonderland: 14 principals, and a court that needs a full court

-Alice in Wonderland has 14 principal roles and a setting that actively requires a crowd to feel right.
-The court of the Queen of Hearts needs people in it: Playing Card Guard and Wonderland's strange citizenry create the sense that the Queen is a real tyrant presiding over a real kingdom rather than a villain with a handful of subjects.
-In terms of horribleness, she’s right up there with Queen Devillia in Snow White.
+Alice in Wonderland has 14 principal characters, five supporting roles and a setting that actively requires a crowd.
+The Queen of Hearts needs subjects: the Playing Card Guard and Wonderland's stranger citizens are what make her a tyrant presiding over a kingdom rather than a villain with a handful of friends.
+For sheer horribleness she is in the same league as Devilia in Snow White.

-The cast spans an unusually wide range of performance styles.
-The Queen of Hearts is a full-blooded comedy villain with the audience in her pocket from her first entrance.
-Tweedledum and Tweedledee are her accidental semi-henchmen, a double act built around the "contrariwise" mechanic.
-The Cheshire Cat opens and closes scenes in rhyming couplets, a role that calls for precise comic timing and real confidence with language.
-The Jabberwocky, the Act Two monster, is revealed to be a child in a dragon costume: a great role for a younger performer who wants something memorable and contained.
+The cast spans an unusually wide range of playing styles.
+The Queen is a comedy villain with the house in her pocket from her entrance.
+Tweedledum and Tweedledee are her accidental henchmen, a double act built on the contrariwise mechanic.
+The Cheshire Cat opens and closes scenes in rhyming couplets and needs precise timing and real confidence with language.
+The Jabberwocky is written so it can be played by a child in a dragon costume, which makes it a memorable, self-contained part for a younger performer.

-Duchess Battenberg, the Dame, is the Royal Baker (who wouldn’t look out of place in Hansel and Gretel!), which gives the comedy strand a distinctly Wonderlandish internal logic.
-With the Tea Party as the major set-piece in Act One and the Queen's court filling Act Two, the ensemble has two very different theatrical worlds to inhabit and costume accordingly.
+Duchess Battenberg, our Dame, is the Royal Baker, and would not look out of place in Hansel and Gretel.
+With the Tea Party carrying Act One and the Queen's court filling Act Two, your ensemble has two entirely different worlds to inhabit and to dress.

 Scripts that scale up brilliantly